Chan Kong Choy

-Tan Sri Dato' Sri Chan Kong Choy (陳廣才 (陈广才, Tân Kóng-châi, Can4 Gwong2 Coi4, Chén Guǎngcái); born 17 May 1955) is an adjunct professor at the University of Malaya and was a Malaysian politician and the former deputy president of the Malaysian Chinese Association (MCA), a component party of the then-ruling Barisan Nasional (BN) coalition.
-He was formerly Minister of Transport from 1 July 2003 to 18 March 2008 and has never lost a general election in his political career.
+Chan Kong Choy (陳廣才 (陈广才, Tân Kóng-châi, Can4 Gwong2 Coi4, Chén Guǎngcái); born 17 May 1955) is a businessman leading two publicly listed companies in the Kuala Lumpur Stock Exchange (KLSE) as Executive Chairman.
+Further to that, he is also an adjunct professor at the University of Malaya and more than 15 years ago, he was a Malaysian politician who has never lost a general election in his two decade political career.
+He was the former deputy president of the Malaysian Chinese Association (MCA), a component party of the then-ruling Barisan Nasional (BN) coalition formerly Minister of Transport from 1 July 2003 to 18 March 2008.

+in 2008, Chan was awarded 'Commander of the Order of Loyalty to the Crown of Malaysia' with the title of 'Tan Sri' by Yang di-Pertuan Agong.
+It is one of the highest honours bestowed by the Yang di-Pertuan Agong.
+The award can only be awarded to 250 living recipients globally at any one time.

 Life and career

 Chan Kong Choy was born in Bentong, Pahang on 17 May 1955 to an ethnic Malaysian Chinese family of Cantonese descent with ancestry from Yunfu, Guangdong, China.
 He studied in Kolej Tunku Abdul Rahman in 1975 for his Sijil Tinggi Pelajaran Malaysia (STPM).
 He graduated with first class honours in Chinese Study from University of Malaya in 1979.
 He went on to obtain a post-graduate Diploma in Education, University of Malaya in 1980.
 Throughout his career, he has held many positions.

 Chan is married to Ann Chan and the couple has four children.

 He has served the MCA national leadership for 16 years.
 Chan has been a Minister for five years and thirteen years as Deputy Minister in the federal government beside four years as Pahang State executive councillor.
 He has served nine years as MCA Youth chairman, and the Federal and State Government portfolios continuously since 1986.
 In 1986 general election, Chan was elected as Pahang state assemblyman for Tanah Rata and he was selected by Pahang State Government as its executive councillor and held that post until 1990.
 After contested and won the parliamentary seat of Lipis, Pahang in the 1990 general election, Chan was elevated by the party leadership and made a Deputy Minister in the Culture, Arts and Tourism Ministry.
 In 1990, Chan became the party's National Youth chairman.
 Chan was re-elected to a second term as the National Youth chairman in the 1993 party elections.